Reporting

 Filter criteria

 Set filter criteria to filter the data that gets pulled into your report from the source sheets.
-Only the data that meets your filtering criteria will be displayed in the report.
+Only the data that meets your filtering criteria is displayed in the report.

 Brandfolder Image